 Motion design is a subset of graphic design.

-Graphic design makes use of text, pictures and other form of design elements combined.
+Graphic design makes use of text, pictures and other forms of design elements combined.

 Motion design in relation to emotion.
-By telling a story through motion you connect with you audience emotions.
+By telling a story through motion you connect with your audience emotions.